phamvinh1712/flink-pageviews/README.md

 ```shell
 mkdir data_output
 ```
-- Deploy the pipeline with docker-compose
+- Deploy with docker-compose, startup, all components including Kafka, data generator and flink jobs will start to run

 ```shell
 docker-compose up
 ```